GRV96/log710_deadlock_algorithms/README_en.md

 ### Evaluating Requests
 Create a runnable .jar file from class *RequestEvaluator* and name it request_evaluator.jar.
-Run it in command line with a data file’s path as the first parameter and, as the second parameter, a string of characters, whose case will not matter, expressing a Boolean value.
+Run it in command line with the path to a data file as the first parameter and, as the second parameter, a string of characters, whose case will not matter, expressing a Boolean value.
 This last parameter determines whether the result file will contain detailed data from the banker’s algorithm.
 For the value *false*, the following strings are accepted:
 "0", "f", "false", "n", "no"; for the value *true*, enter one of these